 Learn how social, economic and political issues shape the lives of people of African descent, and apply this specialized understanding in your choice of life paths.

-Students in this program become knowledgeable, flexible professionals, change agents, researchers, educators and advocates by critically addressing diverse intersectional experiences, quality of life and justice issues, field-based applications, and research for ongoing learning and writing.
+You can become a knowledgeable, flexible professional, change agent, researcher, educator and advocate by critically addressing diverse intersectional experiences, quality of life and justice issues, field-based applications, and research for ongoing learning and writing.

 Are you a graduate student who intends to pursue a career related to gender studies, with plans to teach or perform research?
 Through the interdisciplinary training of this program, you'll become better equipped to tackle important contemporary issues with extensive knowledge about gender research, theory and the ways gender is structured into our society and culture.

 Receive transdisciplinary training in theory and methods needed to conduct original, cutting-edge research that will contribute to the larger field of women, gender and sexuality studies.

 Are you a future scholar or change agent who wants to conduct research and evaluate policies that promote social change?
 This program is composed of scholars dedicated to creating and implementing innovations to change the world.

 Avail yourself of training and knowledge of sexual communities, and learn transdisciplinary perspectives about how understandings of sexualities have informed social relations, the legal system, the body and health, family life, law and policy, and other institutions of the state.

 Learn to think critically about social, cultural and political dimensions of social transformation.
 Explore historical and current dynamics from diverse theories, conduct interdisciplinary research and equip yourself with the knowledge and skills necessary for positioning yourself as an effective contributor toward social change.